petermsouzajr/qa-shadow-report/README.md

 ### Column: Test Purpose

 The Test Purpose column compiles data to represent the specific purpose of each test, based on predefined categories.
 To ensure visibility on the report sheet.
-Add them to your `cypress.config.*` file.
+Add them to your `shadowReportConfig.*` (`js`, or`.ts`) file.
 If you do not specify a list of Test Purposes, the reporting software will use the default list, and will only compile metrics based on the default list of: `["smoke", "regression", "sanity", "exploratory", "functional", "load", "stress", "usability", "compatibility", "alpha", "beta"]`.

 ```
-    const shadowConfig = {
+module.exports = {
       teamNames: ['oregano'],
       testTargets: ['mobile'],
       testPurposes: [